makersacademy/bowling-challenge/README.md

 - reload the page to reset the scores

 ## To add:
+- buttons for each number of pins (think like a darts score calculator)
 - an actual reset button
 - private methods
 - a summary screen at game-end